 Black-Eyed Beans have a scented aroma, creamy texture and distinctive flavor.
 These beans are characterized by their kidney shaped, white skin with a small black eye and very fine wrinkles.
 Originally from Africa, it is one of the most widely dispersed beans in the world.
 Black-eyed peas are really a type of pea, which gives it its distinctive flavor and rapid cooking potential, with no pre-soaking needed.

 Pinto Beans are the most widely produced bean in the United States and is one of the most popular in the Americas.
 It also contains the most fiber of all beans.
 Characteristically known by their medium size oval shape, with speckled reddish brown over a pale pink base and solid texture and flavor.

-Great Northern Beans are a North American bean, which is popular in France for making cassoulet (a white bean casserole) and in the whole Mediterranean where many beans of a similar appearance are cultivated.
-These beans have a delicate flavor, thin skin, and are flat, kidney shaped, medium-sized white beans.
+Great Northern Beans are a North American bean.
+It is popular in France for making cassoulet (a white bean casserole).
+The whole Mediterranean has many similar appearance that are cultivated.
+These beans have a delicate flavor and a thin skin.
+They are flat, kidney shaped, medium-sized white beans.

 One cup of white beans gives you 13 percent of your daily calcium, 30 percent of magnesium and 24 percent of potassium.

 Garbanzo Beans or chickpeas are the most widely consumed legume in the world.
 Originating in the Middle East, they have a firm texture with a flavor somewhere between chestnuts and walnuts.
 Garbanzo beans are usually pale yellow in color.
 In India there are red, black, and brown chickpeas.